You can also listen to Jack O’Neill’s Lesson on Living with Loss on Apple Podcasts, Google Podcasts, Spotify, or RSS Feed.

 Against the wishes of his superior officers, Jack breaks protocol to take Merrin off base to show her what life as a child should be, to show her the joys of childhood.

-Upon returning, General Hammond threatens O’Neill with court-martial.
-Jack welcomes worse, ready for any punishment conceivable on this Earth or any they’ve travelled, believing firmly that Merrin deserved the chance to be a child.
-He puts duty to the SGC aside in favour of his duty as a father, providing Merrin with what his child lost.
+Upon returning, General Hammond (Don S. Davis) threatens O’Neill with court-martial.
+Jack welcomes worse, ready for any punishment conceivable on this Earth or any they’ve traveled, believing firmly that Merrin deserved the chance to be a child.
+He puts duty to the SGC aside in favor of his duty as a father, providing Merrin with what his child lost.

-After this point, that which was unspoken in ‘Show and Tell’ is now proclaimed with conviction, and he is poised to come full circle, which he does in fan favourite episode ‘Window of Opportunity.’
+After this point, that which was unspoken in ‘Show and Tell’ is now proclaimed with conviction, and he is poised to come full circle, which he does in fan-favorite episode ‘Window of Opportunity’ (S4, Ep20).

-Often considered the best of the series, the episode has O’Neill trapped in a Groundhog Day time-loop with increasingly absurd results.
-He plays golf through the Stargate, rides a bicycle through the underground bunker and learns how to mould clay pots.
+Often considered the best of the series, the episode has O’Neill trapped in a Groundhog Day (1993) time loop with increasingly absurd results.
+He plays golf through the Stargate, rides a bicycle through the underground bunker, and learns how to mold clay pots.

 Jack: Listen to me.
 I know what it’s like.